wanxinvc/nuxt-test/README.md

 ### Tasks

 The manager of the company thinks that the website homepage is boring.
-Because he likes golfing in his free time, the designer has suggested to connect the frontend to a weather API and pull the current weather to display on the website (the company is located in Basel, Switzerland).
+Because he likes golfing in his free time, the designer has suggested connecting the frontend to a weather API and pull the current weather from an API and to display current general weather condition and temperature on the website (the company is located in Basel, Switzerland).

 A colleague from the IT department has already kindly prepared the API configuration in the store module of the web application.
 However, he did not have time to finish the work before holiday.
 You are now asked to complete the colleague's task.
-In particular, the store action needs to be called, data comited to the application state and bind the state to the UI.
+In particular, the store action needs to be finished and called, data committed to the application state and bind the state to the UI.
 As for displaying the current weather conditions in the UI, the designer has not given any particular instructions (you are free to design it).
-However, it would be nice to have icons to depict the current weather conditions.
+However, the throught it would be nice to have an icon to depict the current weather condition.

 The Software Architect has given three key advices: he wants to keep the application modular and thus work with components.
 He also insists on using proper state management with Vuex.
 As for styling the application, we should